-Lot’s of kids out there are late bloomers when it comes to learning to ride a bike.
-You’ll be delighted to know that there are several balance bikes for bigger kids.
+Lots of kids out there are late bloomers when it comes to learning to ride a bike.
+You’ll be delighted to know that there are several Large balance bikes for bigger kids.
 A market once dominated by 12″ toddler balance bikes, there are now many bikes available with 14-inch and 16-inch wheels.
-When we discuss age appropriate bike sizes for kids, we are generally making our recommendations based upon the child being of average height and weight for their age.
+When we discuss age-appropriate bike sizes for older kids, we are generally making our recommendations based upon the child being of average height and weight for their age.
 As you know, that is not always the norm; so we strongly suggest you take the child’s size and coordination into consideration when using our buying tips.

-Must Have Features on Balance Bikes for Bigger Kids
+Must-Have Features on Balance Bikes for Older Kids

 When shopping for a balance bike for older kids, there are certain features that are a must.
 Features that were previously okay for your toddler may not be the best for your child as they grow older.
-Bikes in this age range need to have the following features: hand brakes, air-filled pneumatic tires, size appropriate wheels that are 14 or 16 inch in diameter.
-We will also discuss further how the bikes weight, geometry and frame material come into play.
+Bikes in this age range need to have the following features: hand brakes, air-filled pneumatic tires, size-appropriate wheels that are 14 or 16 inches in diameter.
+We will also discuss further how the bike’s weight, geometry and frame material come into play.

 Hand brakes on bikes for kids this age are non-negotiable.
 Children at this age are stronger and more daring which means they ride faster and need help stopping quickly.
 Toddlers are still able to use their feet to slow down because they aren’t moving quite as fast and their smaller bodies are easier to stop when in motion.
 By the time children approach 3 years of age, they have enough coordination to use a brake and need a brake to stop.
-Our favorite brakes are the v-style brakes with child easy reach levers for effortless and effective braking.
-You will even see some balance bikes with internal cable routing like on the Ridgeback Scoot.
+Our favorite brakes are the v-style brakes with child easy-reach levers for effortless and effective braking.

-On toddler bikes we are okay with eva foam tires because they are lightweight and are not required to perform as much as on bikes for older kids.
-By the time your 4 or 5 year old is using a larger balance bike, the improvements to ride and traction that are provide by air-filled tires come into play.
+On toddler bikes, we are okay with EVA foam tires because they are lightweight and are not required to perform as much as on bikes for older kids.
+By the time your 4 or 5-year-old is using a larger balance bike, the improvements to ride and traction that is provide by air-filled tires come into play.
 There are no EVA foam tires that can perform or provide the same amount of traction as an air-filled tire.

 Size Appropriate Wheels